I started drawing at very early age. I might have been 1,5 or 2; I don't recall exactly.

 I turned to digital art.
 Experimenting in that field helped me to break the boundaries I had set for myself and discover new ways of self-expression.

-After exploring various methods of self-expression, I started wondering if I should choose one in order to maintain my identity.
-But I came to a conclusion that no matter what path spoke to me at any given moment I would follow its lead and make it mine.
+After exploring various methods of self-expression, I started wondering if I should choose one to maintain my identity.
+But I concluded that no matter what path spoke to me at any given moment I would follow its lead and make it mine.

 © Liudmila Maksimovskaya "NIKOXXII" 2012-2016.
 All rights reserved